Education & Outreach Committee

 Water Providers and Districts may go to higher levels of restrictions.
 Stay updated on the current status.
 Higher levels of restrictions include rate increases to further promote conservation and recognize the reduction in revenue due to less water use.

 It all begins in Grand County.
 The Colorado River is the lifeblood of the West, and it all begins in Grand County.
-We demand a lot from our river - From recreation, wildlife and agriculture, to our drinking water, scenery and diversions to the Front Range.
+We demand a lot from our river - from recreation, wildlife and agriculture, to our drinking water, scenery and diversions to the Front Range.
 As the headwaters of the Colorado River, it is incumbent to be leaders in the conversation in being stewards to our river.

 Drought is a naturally occurring consequence in semi-arid climates like Colorado.
 Droughts happen when there is not enough water in our streams and reservoirs due to low precipitation, snowpack and climate factors.
 Reduced water supplies cause lower storage levels, so there is less water for local residents, businesses, agriculture, and recreation.
 Grand County has a Drought Preparedness Plan.
 Our response strategy identifies ways to extend water supplies through a drought and is consistent with similar plans of surrounding cities and counties.
 To ensure we all have enough water for our most essential uses, sometimes customer restrictions are necessary, depending on which of the four stages of drought we are in.

 Share water supply and demand information throughout the community in a single, unified source.
 A single, unified source of information on drought status, restrictions, and current water demand and supply provides consistent messaging to all members of the community and helps reduce confusion arising from multiple, conflicting sources.
-This single information source would likely live on the County’s webpage, and/or a separate drought preparedness page, and on social media accounts.